FBI re-evaluates human trafficking sting operation

 HUMAN TRAFFICKING IN AMERICA AMONG WORST IN WORLD: REPORT

-“Things like Operation Cross Country are huge uses of resources and the numbers they come out with as far as who is rescued are small compared to overall numbers of traffickers,” Christa Daring, Executive Director of Sex Workers Outreach Project USA (SWOP) told Fox News, adding that her organization advocates for the decriminalization of sex work to combat trafficking.
+“Things like Operation Cross Country are huge uses of resources and the numbers they come out with as far as who is rescued are small compared to overall numbers of traffickers,” Christa Daring, Executive Director of Sex Workers Outreach Project USA (SWOP) told Fox News, adding that their organization advocates for the decriminalization of sex work to combat trafficking.

 In the years since Operation Cross Country began, with FBI agents working with local law enforcement in various cities across the U.S. to coordinate sting operations, yearly arrests have not gone above the 300 mark.
 The initiative hit its highest number of traffickers apprehended during 2014’s Operation Cross Country VIII with 281 arrested.
 The highest number of juveniles recovered from the stings occurred the same year, when 169 were rescued.